The Stages of Addiction

 Rehabilitation

 It provides a safe and nurturing environment for individuals to delve into the root causes of their addictive behaviors, develop coping strategies, and acquire essential life skills for sustained recovery.
-Whether inpatient or outpatient, addiction rehab equips individuals with a personalized roadmap to rebuild their lives, fostering healing, growth, and a renewed sense of purpose beyond addiction.
+Whether inpatient or outpatient programs, addiction rehab equips individuals with a personalized roadmap to rebuild their lives, fostering healing, growth, and a renewed sense of purpose beyond addiction.

 Sustained Sobriety